HSBC, Santander cut 2017 Mexico growth outlook on Trump risk

-MEXICO CITY, Nov 14 (Reuters) - HSBC and Santander on Monday both cut their growth outlook for Mexico next year on expectations that Donald Trump's rise to the U.S. presidency could hit investment and consumer confidence in Latin America's No.2 economy.
+MEXICO CITY (Reuters) - HSBC and Santander on Monday both cut their growth outlook for Mexico next year on expectations that Donald Trump's rise to the U.S. presidency could hit investment and consumer confidence in Latin America's No.2 economy.

 Both banks said Mexican gross domestic product would expand about 1.7 percent in 2017.
 HSBC had previously forecast a 2.3 percent expansion, while Santander had a 2.2 percent rate.